shlomif/shlomif-tech-diary/tweets.md

 ----

-It may be heresy, but I think #python 3 benefits less from typechecking (mypy/etc.) than JS → #TypesScript .
+It may be heresy, but I think #python 3 benefits less from typechecking (mypy/etc.) than JS → #TypeScript .

 ----